-The new laws do state that a Journalism Information Warrant must be sought from a magistrate to access metadata – including phone records – belonging to a journalist, but the AFP failed to do so in this case.
+The new laws clearly state that a Journalism Information Warrant must be sought from a magistrate to access metadata – including phone records – belonging to a journalist, before they are accessed, however the AFP maintains human error as the reason for failing to do so in this case.

-Scott Ludlam, the Greens co-deputy leader also condemned the ‘human error’ saying this shows journalists rather than terrorists as being unknowingly pursued.
+Scott Ludlam, the Greens co-deputy leader also condemned the ‘human error’ as a display of pursuing journalists who do their job rather than terrorists.

-Paul Murphy said that although the AFP have stated the information accessed hasn’t been examined, its beside the point.
+Paul Murphy said that although the AFP have stated the information accessed hasn’t been examined, it is beside the point.
 “It’s another demonstration that the AFP do not understand the sensitivities here, the vital importance of protecting journalists’ confidential sources,” he said.
 “It’s an absolute disgrace.”

 The officer who breached the laws will at this stage, according to Commissioner Colvin, receive no disciplinary action or suspension over the breach of the Telecommunications Act.
 It is unknown what the circumstances of the internal investigation relates to and why it is related to a journalist case.
 The journalist is also unknown to all but those working on the case.